So Kate Plus Date didn't work out quite as well as she'd hoped.

 But as Jon uprooted his life in Pennsylvania for an apartment on New York City's Upper West Side, a pair of cubic-zirconia earrings and a wardrobe of Ed Hardy apparel, the tide began to shift.
 It wasn't just that Jon was partying in Vegas, hanging out with the likes of Kevin Federline and Michael Lohan and bragging to associates he could walk up to P. Diddy in a club with a casual, "What's up, Sean?"

-The 23-year-old former waitress, who spent one month as the kids' nanny, sold her story to In Touch.
-Under a headline blaring "Nanny Admits Affair with Jon!" she claimed they had a passionate affair.
+The then-23-year-old former waitress, who spent one month as the kids' nanny, sold her story to In Touch.
+Under a headline blaring "Nanny Admits Affair with Jon!" she claimed they had a passionate dalliance.
 One time, when they were in the backyard hot tub, "I was scared one of the kids was going to pop their heads out," she alleged, "but he told me to relax."

 That fall, TLC made a clean division from Jon, rebranding the show as Kate Plus 8.